vinny1575/spec-kit/templates/commands/clarify.md

    - TODO markers / unresolved decisions
    - Ambiguous adjectives ("robust", "intuitive") lacking quantification

+   Current Project Context:
+   - Existing codebase state (if applicable)
+   - Known dependencies on other features or systems
+   - Any existing documentation or artifacts related to the feature
+   - Recent changes or updates made to the project
+   - Any known limitations or issues affecting the feature's development

    For each category with Partial or Missing status, add a candidate question opportunity unless:
    - Clarification would not materially change implementation or validation strategy
    - Information is better deferred to planning phase (note internally)